ashamaheshwari/prescribers_sql-ashamaheshwari/README.md

 In this project, we worked with a database created from the 2017 Medicare Part D Prescriber Public Use File.
 For reference, an ERD is provided (ERD.png).
+The list of question were provided

 1.
     a.
 Which prescriber had the highest total number of claims (totaled over all drugs)?
 Report the npi and the total number of claims.